SpadaSpettro/W11-Multi-agent-orchestrations-AIGC/README.md

-###### W11 - Orchestrazioni multi-agente
+###### W11 - Multi-agent orchestrations

-Un flusso di lavoro multi-agente che automaticamente genera un brand tone e un piano editoriale di una campagna pubblicitaria, salva tutto su un Google Doc e poi genera i contenuti relativi al piano editoriale, eseguendo anche revisione.
-Dopodiché, i contenuti vengono pubblicati su Notion e vengono creati degli eventi appositi su Google Calendar.
+A multi-agent workflow that automatically generates a brand tone and editorial plan for an advertising campaign, saves everything in a Google Doc, and then generates contents related to the editorial plan, reviewing them too.
+The content is then published to Notion and dedicated events are created on Google Calendar.

-###### Come utilizzare il progetto:
+###### How to use the project:

-**Il progetto è stato realizzato in n8n.**
+**The project was created in n8n.**

-* Per visualizzare e utilizzare i flussi di lavoro sarà sufficiente scaricare i file .json e importarli in un worflow nella propria istanza di n8n.
+* To view and use the workflows, simply download the .json files and import them into the workflows in your n8n instance.
-* In alternativa è possibile copiare il codice dai file .json e incollarlo in un proprio file .json da importare nella propria istanza di n8n.
+* Alternatively, you can copy the code from the .json files and paste it into your own .json files to import into your n8n instance.

-###### Strumenti e tecnologie utilizzati:
+###### Tools and technologies used:

-**n8n, IA, Google Docs, Notion, Google Calendar, Agentic.**
+**n8n, AI, Google Docs, Notion, Google Calendar, Agentic.**